exoplatform/exo-documentation/docs/Manage-Space.rst

 .. _note-last-visited-space:

- .. note::   You will see a short list of your last visited spaces just below the Last visited button.
+ .. note::   You can see a short list of your last visited spaces just below the Last visited button.

 .. _spaces-page: